-Making our way around to the second half of our Icelandic circuit, we reach the Langanes Peninsula.
-This long promontory that ends in a narrow tip is sometimes called "the end of the world," and it marks the start of Iceland's rugged east coast, which few visitors see.
-With plenty of rarely visited shoreline to examine, this day is left unscripted to explore the most appealing prospects among the rocky cliffs, sheltered coves and wild beaches that beckon.
-Join our naturalists for a hike or a Zodiac cruise to get a better view of the towering sea stacks at the end of the peninsula.
-Or, conditions permitting, we may have our first chance to kayak today beneath the steep cliffs that offer a haven for nesting kittiwakes and guillemots.
+Making our way around to the second half of our Icelandic circuit, and with plenty of rarely visited shoreline to examine, this day is left unscripted to explore the most appealing prospects among the rocky cliffs, sheltered coves and wild beaches that beckon.
+One possibility includes a hike along the Langanes Peninsula.
+This long promontory that ends in a narrow tip is sometimes called "the end of the world,” and it marks the start of Iceland's rugged east coast.
+You might also join our naturalists on Zodiac cruise to get a better view of the towering sea stacks near Raudanes.
+If conditions permit, we may have our first chance to kayak today beneath the steep cliffs that offer a haven for nesting kittiwakes and guillemots.

 Day 9: Djupivogur—Vatnajokull Ice Cap / Jokulsarlon Glacier Lagoon

 Djupivogur is our port of call to access two famous sights that contribute to Iceland's name: the enormous Vatnajokull Ice Cap and Jokulsarlon Glacier Lagoon.
 Vatnajokull is Europe's largest ice mass, covering over 3,000 square miles and averaging more than 1,400 feet thick.
 In 2008, Vatnajokull Glacier and its magnificent surroundings were declared Iceland's largest national park, covering 13 percent of the country's terrain.
 Few places in the world exhibit the effects of such a wide range of natural phenomena, where ice and fire compete to shape a landscape honed by the combined forces of rivers, glaciers, volcanoes and geothermal activity.
-Explore the snow-covered surface of the ice cap up close on your choice of a snowmobile or Super Jeep tour.
+Explore the snow-covered surface of the ice cap up close, or head into the surrounding valley in a 4x4 to visit secluded waterfalls.